 Tips to increase daily movement

-As parents, finding time in the day to get everything done can often be tricky.
+As parents, finding time in the day for physical activity can often be tricky.

-Think of physical activity and movement for your child not as an extra task to add to your routine, but as something to integrate into your family's current activities.
-The goal is to make it as enjoyable as possible for you and your children so that you are more likely to repeat it.
+Instead of treating daily movement for your child as an extra task, try to include it to your family's current routine.
+Make it as enjoyable as possible, for you, and your children means you are more likely to repeat it.

-Check out these ideas to get you, your children, and the whole family moving toward long-term healthy habits.
+Try these simple tips to get your children, and the whole family moving toward long-term healthy habits.

 Introduce movement early